-There are many different skills and abilities you will have developed during your time at UMD.
+There are many different skills and abilities you will have developed during your time at the University of Massachusetts Dartmouth.
 Here are a few to bear in mind when you are looking for job opportunities and writing application letters.

-• Your women’s and gender studies training will give you critical self-reflective skills that help you interpret situations and your own assumptions about these situations and the people involved.
+• Your training in Women’s and Gender Studies will give you critical self-reflective skills that help you interpret situations and your own assumptions about these situations and the people involved.

 • Whatever work you do, whether or not it has a direct effect on oppressed communities or individuals, it will always have an impact on others.
-Your training has taught you to be self-confident and empowered.
+Your training will teach you to be self-confident and empowered.
 Self-confidence tends to lead to appropriate risk taking and is often a quality looked for by employers, while a sense of empowerment bolsters your self-confidence.

 • The emphasis on collaborative learning in the classroom leads to the development of leadership and negotiation skills.
 The feminist classroom also leads to a sense of community that allows graduates to listen to and work with others who have a wide range of perspectives and to build consensus among those perspectives.